-If you want to switch things up a bit, you can also give this a try with lemon instead of lime.
-My is a HUGE fan of a lemon gin and tonic!
+Gin and tonic with lemon: If you want to switch things up a bit, you can also give this a try with lemon instead of lime.
+My mom is a HUGE fan of a lemon gin and tonic!

-See how to make this Gin and Tonic :D
+See how to make this Gin and Tonic :DPrint

 - 4 ounces of diet tonic water